-Furthermore, with DBD 1.30, the receiver supports sensor-based spoofing detection.
+Furthermore, with HPS 1.30, the receiver supports sensor-based spoofing detection.
 If the sensors are initialized, the receiver detects the presence of spoofing by comparing GNSS information against the sensor data.

 Currently, the sensor-based spoofing detection is only optimized for automotive dynamic model.
+ZED-F9R utilizies only the wheel tick (odometer input) sensor for the spoofing detection.

-If the sensors are not calibrated and spoofing is detected, the spoofing detection flag may not be sustained for a long period of time.
+▲ If the sensors are not calibrated and spoofing is detected, the spoofing detection flag may not be sustained for a long period of time.

-3.10.2 Jamming interference detection and monitoring
+3.11.2 Jamming and interference detection and monitoring

-GNSS receivers can be jammed intentionally and/or unintentionally which can degrade the quality of GNSS signals and receiver performance.
-All u-blox receivers have the capability to detect and monitor jamming and report it to the user.
-This monitoring function is always enabled to inform the user about interference in the GNSS RF bands.
+Intentional and/or unintentional jamming of GNSS receivers can degrade the quality of GNSS signals and receiver performance.
+All u-blox receivers can detect and monitor jamming and report it to the user.
+The monitoring function is always enabled to inform the user about interference in the GNSS RF bands.

-3.10.3 Spoofing and jamming indication
+3.11.3 Spoofing and jamming indication